10 Tips for Pulling Weeds and Keeping Them Out of Your Yard

 Maintaining an entirely weed-free garden and landscape may not be possible, but by addressing problems promptly and taking steps to reduce future weed growth, gardeners can lessen the time spent weeding.
 Ahead, learn how to deal with weeds and find out which tools and products make the task simpler.

-In the quest to keep the landscape weed-free, it’s easy to make some overzealous mistakes.
+In your quest to keep the landscape weed-free, it’s easy to make some overzealous mistakes.
 Before trying your hand at getting rid of weeds, read on for the right way to vanquish the green invaders and reduce their future growth.
 A bountiful vegetable harvest, big beautiful flowers, and more time to relax will be the happy result.

 1. Don’t wait to weed.

-Gardeners who weed manually may be tempted to reach down and snatch a handful and give it a sharp tug.
+Gardeners who weed manually may be tempted to reach down and snatch a handful of leaves and give them a sharp tug.
 Unfortunately, that often causes the weed to snap in two, leaving the bottom half and the roots still in the ground.
 Instead, take your time and grab each weed individually at its base and then pull slowly and steadily to ease the roots from the soil.

-3. Ply the proper tools.
+3. Wield the proper tools.

-5. Prevent seeds from germinating.
+4. Prevent weed seeds from germinating.

 Another way to keep weed seeds from germinating is to not disturb them.
 Digging, turning the soil, and ripping up existing plants and weeds often trigger germination of weed seeds that were lying dormant.
 It’s a catch-22 because gardeners have to disturb the soil to remove weeds, but they may be causing more weed seeds to sprout when they do.
 The weeds have to go, but try to disturb the soil as little as possible when getting rid of them.